-- a person with an active interest in understanding people, work and organisations, with evidence of subjects/issues that have particularly interested the applicant through work, project or other experience
+- evidence of subjects/issues that have particularly interested you through work, project or other experience

 In exceptional circumstances we may make a slightly lower offer.